codepath/android_guides/RxJava.md

 }
 ```

-## Observables and Observers
+## Creating Asynchronous Streams

 RxJava defines the concept of an **Observable** and an **Observer**.
+An Observable is emitting values over time, either as finite or infinite duration of time.
+In the Android world, most of the time we are working with finite streams of data.

 An **Observer** watches for result values emitted by the **Observable** .
 When these events occur, the role of the observer is to respond to these events.
 An Observable can be created from just any type of input.
 For instance, it can a set of strings that should be iterated:

 ```java
 Observable.just("a", "b", "c")  // generate an observable